-Call Centre Section
+Call Centre & Customer service Section

 Headed by the Senior Manager Distribution, this division is responsible for distribution, Health & Safety as well as rural electrification.

-It is through this section that the Marketing Business Unit overseas the operations of regional operations.
+It is through this section that the Marketing Business Unit oversees the operations of regional operations.
 The section monitors regional operations through regular reports such as weekly and monthly reports and also various statistical analyses based on regional reports.

 One of the major roles of the operations function is to ensure the availability of distribution materials of the right quality to enable smooth distribution of electricity to customers.
-The section also carries out survey for the purpose of mapping out distribution networks.
-To ensure continued and uninterrupted distribution services, the operations section has also been entrusted with the responsibility for overseeing maintenance of electricity distribution network.
+The section also carries out a survey for the purpose of mapping out distribution networks.
+To ensure continued and uninterrupted distribution services, the operations section has also been entrusted with the responsibility for overseeing the maintenance of electricity distribution networks.

 The Operations Section of the Distribution Division also carters as an R&D unit thus working in search for new technology that will ensure efficient use of materials at low cost.